FGiannini95/BestSeller/README.md

 npm run dev
 ```
 ## Explication
-- You can see my explanation of the project in the following link:
+- You can see the explication of the project in the following link: